Go To The Dentist

 • After you have played “dentist” a few times, try having a stuffed animal or doll go to the dentist and pretend to be scared.
 Have your child help the doll understand that counting teeth doesn’t hurt, and that brushing teeth doesn’t hurt.

 • Search online and ask other families to find a pediatric dentist that might be a good fit for your child.
-There are some dental practices that are specifically geared towards children with special needs, or sometimes there is a particular dentist at the practice who has experience working with children with special needs.
+There are some dental practices that are specifically geared towards children with special needs or anxiety, or sometimes there is a particular dentist at the practice who has experience working with children with special needs.

 4. Talk to your child about what will be happening and when-